Kim Jong-un health status: What happens if North Korean dictator dies?

 Speculation is growing about the fate of Kim Jong-un.
 If he dies, here's what is likely to happen next.

-Speculation about Kim Jong-un's health is growing after reports he had undergone.
+Speculation about Kim Jong-un's health is growing after reports he underwent a previous surgery.

 The rumours were first reported by CNN after the 36-year-old North Korean dictator missed the celebration of his grandfather's birthday on April 15.
 He had been seen four days before that at a government meeting.